Papillon Belle was a passion project of mine completely self-funded by my work as a graphic designer and illustrator.

 It came as quite a shock and surprise to find out that we were expecting twins, as it was a natural pregnancy and we have no known history of twins in our families.

 I quickly realised that the twins and my 5 year old son would be a full-time commitment for some time.
 As Papillon Belle is a part time passion project of mine and I am personally involved in all aspects of the business (from production, to marketing and distribution), I decided to take a hiatus so I could focus on my family.
 So as Papillon Belle prepared to enter its chrysalis phase, two new little butterflies were about to emerge.

 What’s next for Papillon Belle?

-In order to continue balancing my work and family life, I will be simplifying my offering and only create a small selection of pieces each month.
+In order to continue balancing my work and family life, I will be simplifying my offering and only create a small selection of pieces every year.
 I will also be reducing the amount of butterflies I source, so this means that the butterflies I have available may not become available again once they are sold out.

 I wanted to add a thank you here for all the support and interest I have received over the years.
 I am proud to have created this small, but significant business, which has brought so much attention to the importance of farming projects that supports biodiversity.
 I have met some incredible people along my journey who have loved Papillon Belle as much as I do.
 I look forward sharing the next chapter of this project with you.